A structured internal comfort architecture for protective helmets.

-The system installs as a drop‑in crown replacement, using the same attachment points and leaving all side, ear, and jaw pads untouched.
-It fits existing helmet shells without requiring changes to tooling, moulds, or certification, making it simple for manufacturers to adopt across both open‑vent and closed‑vent helmet designs.
+The system installs as a drop‑in crown add‑on, leaving existing side, ear, and jaw padding unchanged.
+It is designed to integrate within current helmet shells without significant changes to tooling, moulds, or certification pathways, supporting straightforward adoption across both open‑vent and closed‑vent designs.

 The Problem